Click on one of the links in the list to immediately go to that section.Welcome

 After the patient is discharged, they may qualify for follow-up care from the Transitional Care Nurse who acts as a care manger, to ensure that the patient has made doctors' appointments, set-up appropriate care in the home, filled prescriptions, etc.

-Nurse Practitioner HospitalistWhile in the hospital, patients will benefit from the care of Nurse Practitioner Hospitalist, Miles Priebe.
+Nurse Practitioner HospitalistWhile in the hospital, patients will benefit from the care of a Nurse Practitioner Hospitalist, Miles Priebe.
 The purpose of the Hospitalist Program is to provide patients with increased access to provider care during their hospitalization.
-Miles will round Monday through Friday with Dr. Fozard, Dr. Reyes and Dr. Forbes and will be available throughout the day to monitor progress and overall care.
-Working closely with each patient's primary care physician, Miles will coordinate care with nursing, therapy, pharmacy, respiratory, laboratory, social services, case management and transitional care.
+The Nurse Practitoiner will round Monday through Friday with Dr. Fozard, Dr. Reyes and Dr. Forbes and will be available throughout the day to monitor your progress and overall care.
+Working closely with each patient's primary care

 The Family Medical Center at Pinckneyville Community Hospital is participating in Illinois Rural Community Care Organization,